kamranvat/gpt-seminar/report/report.md

     optimizer.step()
 ```

-### HOW TO GENARATE
+### HOW TO GENERATE
-once trained our GPT transformes ... (pun intended) into a digital Shakespeare capable of generating new nonsense through sophisticated sampling strategies.
-The genaration system offers control over creativity and coherence:
+Once trained, our GPT transforms (pun intended) into a digital Shakespeare capable of generating new nonsense through sophisticated sampling strategies.
+The generation system offers control over creativity and coherence:

 ```python
 def generate_ids(model, start_ids, max_new_tokens, temperature=0.7, top_k=50, top_p=0.9):